-Students must register in one of the participating units (i.e. graduate departments, faculties and institutes listed), in order to be eligible for either option of study in the Collaborative Program in Aging, Palliative and Supportive Care across the Life Course.
+Students must register in one of the participating units (i.e. graduate departments, faculties and institutes listed), in order to be eligible for either option of study in the Collaborative Specialization in Aging, Palliative and Supportive Care across the Life Course.

 Students will be required to complete two courses (one core and one elective) for the master’s program and require three courses for the doctoral program, for either of the two options.
 It is expected that the student’s thesis or practicum (whichever is included in their program of study) be in the area of their chosen option (i.e., either aging and the life course; or palliative and supportive care).